Kimberley Kitching farewelled by Senate

 Government Senate leader Simon Birmingham said Senator Kitching was a warrior for her belief, her party and her country and argued effectively for what she stood for.

 “A tough operator, Kimberley connected in ways that could break down barriers.
-What more could she have contributed … tragically those questions will go forever unanswered.”
+What more could she have contributed … tragically those questions will go forever unanswered,” he said.

-Greens senator Janet Rice says the late senator’s legacy would live on, speaking of Senator Kitching’s personal advocacy for 30 people to leave Afghanistan.
+Greens senator Janet Rice said the late senator’s legacy would live on, speaking of Senator Kitching’s personal advocacy for 30 people to leave Afghanistan.

 “I know those 30 people that Kimberley advocated for, will feel they owe their lives to Kimberley and will feel her loss immensely,” she said.